MinaSaad47/openapi-sdk-generator-demo/README.md

   output: "src/client", // put your output directory here
   plugins: ["@hey-api/client-axios", "@tanstack/react-query"],
 });
 ```

-Then execute the library's cli tool to generate you SDK
+Then run the CLI tool to generate your SDK:

 ```bash
 npx openapi-ts # will generate the SDK in src/client
 ```

-And now we can use it
+---

-1st think we need to do is to set the baseURL
+Next, set the `baseURL` for the client:

 ```ts
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";